JoeCotellese/wwdc-rag/README.md

 - Save the resulting chunks as JSON files with preserved metadata
 - Handle large documents through progressive splitting

+_NOTE: This was an experiment in using an LLM to semantically create chunks.
+I wasn't loving the results_

 ### 3. Deterministic Chunker (`brute-rag.py`)

 A tool for deterministic chunking of transcripts without relying on language models.
 It: